 - To serve, ladle gazpacho into a bowl, top with olive oil, reserved cherry tomatoes, cucumbers, chives and flakey sea salt.
 Serve with toasted bread.

-Instead of using an immersion blender, you can also use a regular blender, add contents to blender and purée.
+Instead of using an immersion blender, you can also use a regular blender.
+Add contents to the blender and purée.
 Also, rather than toasting the bread, grill it up!
-Perfect for summer.
+It's perfect for summer.
+Garnish with whatever fresh herbs you have around like mint, dill, or basil.